mackeylab/bids_ppc_scripts/README.md

 There will also be a script to pull only a subset of the columns of MRIQC IQMs and aggregate them into a file to update the `CBPD_Scanning_Data` Google sheet with.

 __Utilities__
-- Copying over dicoms from rico, detecting which have changed in the last four days.
+- Copying over dicoms from rico, detecting which have changed in the last four days
 - Backing up dicoms to the hard drive (plug in drive, put in IDs, and run the loop)
 - Removing extra TRs for sleeping participants
 - Fixing conflicting `StudyInstanceUID` (for re-registered participants)